graezykev/explain-nuance-git-merge-rebase/README.md

-# A Nuance of Git Merge and Rebase
+# A Guide to Understanding the Nuances of Git Merge and Rebase

 ## Introduction